-Collins: Yes, President Obama has proposed more funding for community colleges and the Skills for America’s Future Program.
-This is good first step but it only gets us halfway there.
+Collins: Yes, President Obama has proposed more funding for community colleges and the Skills for America’s Future program.
+This is good first step, but it only gets us halfway there.
 R. Timmons of NAM said recently that “eighty two percent of manufacturers report they have jobs going unfilled because they can’t find people because of the skills gap.”
 My response is that to get our bright young people to be interested in a manufacturing job will require a commitment to long-term apprentice type training and an agreement to pay them for skills learned.
-The Fortune 500 corporations are not going to continue their relentless drive to lower labor costs and get multi-skilled people.
+The Fortune 500 corporations can’t continue their relentless drive to lower labor costs and get multi-skilled people.

 AAM: “Our goal should be to cut the U.S. goods trade deficit in half by 2017.
 This can be accomplished by tackling Japanese and Chinese currency manipulation and by ensuring our workers and businesses aren’t forced to compete with state-supported industries abroad.
-Germany, subject to precisely the same sort of technological change and globalization effects as the United States, has (1) 23% of its economy still in manufacturing, (2) a trade surplus, and (3) a steady share of global exports despite the rise of China.
+Germany, subject to precisely the same sort of technological change and globalization effects as the United States, has (1) 23 percent of its economy still in manufacturing, (2) a trade surplus and (3) a steady share of global exports despite the rise of China.
 We’ve fallen in all three of those data points dramatically over the past 15 years.
-The trade deficit is more then a number.
-It represents a shrinking middle class, shrinking job opportunities and further proof that our economic policies – including a lack of enforcement of existing trade laws- contribute to outsourcing.”
+The trade deficit is more than a number.
+It represents a shrinking middle class, shrinking job opportunities and further proof that our economic policies — including a lack of enforcement of existing trade laws — contribute to outsourcing.”

 Collins: I agree that cutting the trade deficit in half by 2017 would be fantastic boost, but getting any administration to legally confront China and Japan for currency manipulation seems to be beyond what they think they can do politically.